 Here are the top 6 foods for a healthy liver:

 - Fish: This is beneficial for liver function because it is an excellent source of protein.
 Your liver requires the amino acids in protein in order to carry out detoxification.
-The enzymes required for phase 1 and 2 detoxification in the liver depend on amino acids found abundantly in fish.
+The enzymes required for phase 1 and 2 detoxification in the liver depend on amino acids found abundantly in fish, as well as other protein rich foods.
 Another benefit of fish is its high omega 3 fatty acid content.
 Omega 3 fats are a natural anti-inflammatory and fantastic for people with raised liver enzymes, indicating an inflamed liver.
 Fish oil can be taken in capsule form if you don’t consume fish at least three times a week.
+Vegetarians and vegans can get omega 3 fats from algae.

 - Brazil nuts: These nuts are the highest natural source of the mineral selenium.
 Your liver needs selenium in order to detoxify your bloodstream.
-Selenium also has a powerful anti-viral action and is essential for people infected with hepatitis B or C. If you do not eat Brazil nuts regularly you can obtain a good dose of selenium in Selenomune Designer Energy powder.
+Selenium also has a powerful anti-viral action and is very helpful for people infected with hepatitis B or C. If you do not eat Brazil nuts regularly you can obtain a good dose of selenium in Selenomune Designer Energy capsules.

 - Broccoli: All of the vegetables in the cruciferous family are highly beneficial for the liver.
 Other members of this family include kale, collard, cauliflower, cabbage and Brussels sprouts.
 These vegetables contain a substance called sulforaphane, known to boost the activity of phase 2 detoxification enzymes in the liver.
 Therefore eating these vegetables regularly will make your liver more efficient.